-8. Timely availability of official working documents for future UN Environment Assemblies and for its subsidiary bodies remains a fundamental prerequisite.
+8. Timely availability of official working documents remains a fundamental prerequisite for future UN Environment Assemblies.

-- Member States are invited to respect deadlines and established practices regarding submission of draft resolutions. - The Secretariat will continue to strive for high quality, succinct and relevant pre-session and in-session working documents by ensuring the timely availability and translation of mandated documents, and by maintaining and improving an effective resolution online ("papersmart") platform to facilitate timely circulation of documents to member States, including for governments based outside Nairobi. - 9.
-More consideration should be given to creating an optimal balance between political negotiations, the UNEA High-Level Segment, and official and non-official events, to ensure political ownership and alignment with its core mandate, and to avoid overloading the agenda of future UN Environment Assemblies.
+• Member States are invited to respect deadlines and established practices regarding submission of draft resolutions.

+- The Secretariat will continue to strive for high quality, succinct and relevant pre-session and in-session working documents by ensuring the timely availability and translation of mandated documents, and by maintaining and improving an effective resolutions papersmart platform to facilitate timely circulation of documents to member States, including for governments based outside Nairobi. - 9.
+More consideration should be given to creating an optimal balance between political negotiations, the High-Level Segment, and official and non-official events, to avoid overloading the agenda of future UN Environment Assemblies and undermining implementation of its core mandate.

-- The UNEA President and Bureau and member States are invited to consider and provide guidance to the Secretariat on the organization of the next Assembly, to ensure maximum value-added, for example regarding: - The organization of the High-Level Segment, including on the appropriate timing and format for national statements and information-sharing of best practices, the number and scheduling of Leadership Dialogues, the Multi-stakeholder Dialogue and the official Side Events; - Possible options to increase the "political ownership" of the outcomes of the Assembly; - The scheduling of non-official side events; - The scope and format of the next Sustainable Innovation Expo; - The role, timing and participation for the Science Policy Business Forum; - The need for and timing of other non-official events; - The launch of various publications; - The need to avoid clashes with important national and regional and holidays and festivals.
+- The UNEA Bureau and Member States are invited to consider and provide guidance to the Secretariat on the organization of the next Assembly, to ensure maximum value-added, for example regarding: - The organization of the High-Level Segment, including on the appropriate timing and format for national statements, the number and scheduling of Leadership Dialogues, the Multi-stakeholder Dialogue and the official Side Events; - The scheduling of non-official side events; - The scope and format of the next Sustainable Innovation Expo; - The role and timing of the Science Policy Business Forum; - The need for and timing of other non-official events; - The launch of various publications.